 Most existing methods introduce hardware extensions to abate the shifting overhead in RTMs.
 The additional hardware in such methods not only consumes the precious chip budget but also induces latency and energy overheads.
 In addition, since hardware solutions are blind to the memory access behavior of the running application(s), they in some cases might under-perform and result in low energy efficiency.

 Software solutions such as compiler-guided data placement optimize the RTM performance and energy consumption by leveraging the knowledge of the application’s memory access pattern.
 We at the chair for compiler construction have developed a set of data placement techniques for RTMs that maximize the likelihood that consecutive references access the same or nearby memory locations at runtime, thereby minimizing the number of shifts.
-We have formulated the data placement problem in RTMs as an integer linear program (ILP) and have developed a novel heuristic called ShiftsRedcue that provides near-optimal solution.
-When combined with a genetic search, our experimental results showed a reduction in RTM shifts by up-to 52.5%.
+We have formulated the data placement problem in RTMs as an integer linear program (ILP) and have developed a novel heuristic called ShiftsRedcue that provides a near-optimal solution .
+When combined with a genetic search, our experimental results showed a reduction in RTM shifts by up to 52.5%.
 While ShiftsReduce targets a specific RTM architecture, our generalized heuristic in finds comparable solutions in an architecture-independent way.

-In addition to the data placement solutions, we in collaboration with researchers from the Tampere University of Technology have also proposed shift-reducing instruction memory placement (SHRIMP), an efficient instruction placement strategy that best exploits the sequentiality of both the instruction stream and the RTMs.
-With negligible memory overhead, our experimental results demonstrated up-to 40% reduction in the number of RTMs shifts and a best case average of 23% reduction in total cycle counts.
+In addition to the data placement optimizations, we, in collaboration with researchers from the Tampere University of Technology, have also proposed shift-reducing instruction memory placement (SHRIMP), an efficient instruction placement strategy that best exploits the sequentiality of both the instruction stream and the RTMs .
+With negligible memory overhead, our experimental results demonstrated an up-to 40% reduction in the number of RTMs shifts and a best-case average of 23% reduction in total cycle counts.

-- Asif Ali Khan, Norman A. Rink, Fazal Hameed, Jeronimo Castrillon, "Optimizing Tensor Contractions for Embedded Devices with Racetrack Memory Scratch-Pads" (to appear), Proceedings of the 20th ACM SIGPLAN/SIGBED International Conference on Languages, Compilers, Tools and Theory of Embedded Systems (LCTES), ACM, pp. 12pp, New York, NY, USA, Jun 2019.
+- Asif Ali Khan, Norman A. Rink, Fazal Hameed, Jeronimo Castrillon, "Optimizing Tensor Contractions for Embedded Devices with Racetrack Memory Scratch-Pads", Proceedings of the 20th ACM SIGPLAN/SIGBED International Conference on Languages, Compilers, Tools and Theory of Embedded Systems (LCTES), ACM, pp. 5–18, New York, NY, USA, Jun 2019.

-- Joonas Multanen, Asif Ali Khan, Pekka Jääskeläinen, Fazal Hameed, Jeronimo Castrillon, "SHRIMP: Efficient Instruction Delivery with Domain Wall Memory" (to appear), Proceedings of the International Symposium on Low Power Electronics and Design (ISLPED), ACM, pp. 10pp, New York, NY, USA, Jul 2019.
+- Joonas Multanen, Asif Ali Khan, Pekka Jääskeläinen, Fazal Hameed, Jeronimo Castrillon, "SHRIMP: Efficient Instruction Delivery with Domain Wall Memory", Proceedings of the International Symposium on Low Power Electronics and Design, ACM, pp. 6pp, New York, NY, USA, Jul 2019.